 The interlude is preparatory for the seventh trumpet which will bring to a conclusion the seventh seal of the first scroll (see 10:7).
 The interlude continues in Chapter 11 where we will understand more about the significance of this interlude.

 The mystery of God (10:7) was announced by the prophets.
-It is about to be accomplished.
+That mystery is about to be accomplished.
 In the Bible, mystery often refers to something previously unknown but now revealed.
 That is the meaning here.
 God is in control and working toward his purpose, a purpose he was making known to the recipients of the book of Revelation.
 How do you feel about the truth that God is at work and in control?
-Do you think the first-century readers were able to accept taht truth?
+Do you think the first-century readers were able to accept that truth?
 Why or why not?
-What is the significance that the second scroll is already open?
-What is the significance that John eats the scroll, experiencing both sour and sweet?
+Why is it significant that the second scroll is already open?
+What does it mean that John eats the scroll, experiencing both sour and sweet?
 What applications can you make to our lives today?

 Dear God, we await the ultimate accomplishment of your will in this world.
 We struggle and hurt, and we seek understanding.
 We eagerly await your return and our deliverance from this world.
 In the meantime, we want to be faithful witnesses for you.
 Strengthen us, we pray in Jesus' name, Amen.